atomicapple0/cutrace/README.md

-# cutrace - a debugging trace tool analagous to [strace](https://strace.io/) for CUDA
+# cutrace - a debugging trace tool analogous to [strace](https://strace.io/) for CUDA

 This is cutrace -- a diagnostic, debugging and instructional utility for CUDA.
 CUDA Driver and Runtime API calls are intercepted via a dynamically linked